shawtan/notes/ENGL306Anotes.md

 ### Phonological Rules
 - Relevant for complementary distributed allophones
 - "A -> B / X__Y"
-- A becomes B when preceeded by X and followed by Y
+- A becomes B when preceded by X and followed by Y

 #### Notation
 - C = consonant, V = vowel